AndreaCatalan/Fake-News-Detection---Open-Source-Project/README.md

 The project utilizes three datasets:

-Fake.csv: Contains fake news articles.
+Fake.csv: Contains fake news articles. <br>
-True.csv: Contains real news articles. manual_testing.csv: A dataset for testing custom news articles.
+True.csv: Contains real news articles. <br>
+manual_testing.csv: A dataset for testing custom news articles.
 You can paste any news text to determine its classification.

-Requirements
+## Requirements

 To run the project, you will need the following libraries: